-Aggregation Packets (APs) can reduce packetization overhead for small NAL units, such as most of the non- VCL NAL units, which are often only a few octets in size.
+Aggregation Packets (APs) can reduce packetization overhead for small NAL units, such as most of the non-VCL NAL units, which are often only a few octets in size.

-An AP aggregates NAL units of one access unit.
+An AP aggregates NAL units of one access unit and it can only contain NAL units from one AU.
 Each NAL unit to be carried in an AP is encapsulated in an aggregation unit.
 NAL units aggregated in one AP are included in NAL unit decoding order.